Inverse Reinforcement Learning with Switching Rewards and History Dependency for Characterizing Animal Behaviors: Related Work

 \section{Related Work}

 \textbf{IRL for animal behavior understanding.} IRL has been widely used to infer animals' behavioral strategies and decision-making policies when the reward is unknown.
-For instance, \cite{pinsler2018inverse} applies IRL to uncover the unknown reward functions of pigeons, explaining and reproducing their flock behavior, and developed a method to learn a leader-follower hierarchy.
-Similarly, \cite{hirakawa2018can} uses IRL to learn reward functions from animal trajectories, identifying environmental features preferred by shearwaters, and discovered differences in male and female migration route preferences based on the estimated rewards.
-In another study, \cite{yamaguchi2018identification} apllies IRL to C. elegans thermotactic behavior, revealing distinct behavioral strategies for fed and unfed worms.
-Additionally, \cite{sezenerobtaining} maps reward functions for rats freely moving in a square area, showing how these rewards changed before and after training.
-While these studies demonstrate the utility of IRL in uncovering behavioral strategies of freely moving animals, they share a key limitation: they all assume a single reward function governs all animal behaviors, which does not account for the complexities of long-term decision-making.
+For instance, \citet{pinsler2018inverse} applies IRL to uncover the unknown reward functions of pigeons, explains and reproduces their flock behavior, and introduces a method to learn a leader-follower hierarchy.
+Similarly, \citet{hirakawa2018can} uses IRL to learn reward functions from animal trajectories, identifies environmental features preferred by shearwaters, and demonstrates differences in male and female migration route preferences based on the estimated rewards.
+In another study, \citet{yamaguchi2018identification} applies IRL to C. elegans thermotactic behavior, revealing distinct behavioral strategies for fed and unfed worms.
+Additionally, \citet{sezenerobtaining} maps reward functions for rats freely moving in a square area, showing how these rewards changed before and after training.
+While these studies demonstrate the utility of IRL in uncovering behavioral strategies of freely moving animals, they share a key limitation: they all assume a single reward function governs all animal behaviors, which does not account for the complexities of long-term decision-making. \looseness=-1